ng-aks/angular-reusable-components/README.md

 ## New Features

-Update the Signal based input/output to component interaction.
+Update with the latest version 20 and inject based services rather than constructor based.

 ## Further help